cocoa-xu/otp-build/README.md

           cd elixir-${{ env.ELIXIR_VERSION }}
           make -j$(sysctl -n hw.ncpu) install

-      # in this example, we install mix and rebar in a separate step
+      # In this example, we install mix and rebar in a separate step
       # and won't do cache for them
       - name: Install Mix and Rebar
         run: |